moabukar/tech-vault/README.md

 - What is a CDN and why would I use one?
 - What are CDN edge servers?
 - How does CDN caching work?
-- What is Cache invalidation?
+- What is cache invalidation?
 - What are some cache invalidation methods?
+- What is a cache Hit?
-- What is a microservice architecture and when would I consider using one?
+- What is a cache Miss?
+- Can you explain a caching workflow?

 ----

 - What is the CAP Theorem?